franklongford/PyFibre/README.md

 #### Automatic SHG and PL Image Detection

 If you have performed multiple imaging techniques on the same region, then PyFibre is able to take advantage of this to provide extra analysis.
-Currently both Second Harmonic Generation (SHG) and Phosporescne (PL) imaging techniques are supported.
+Currently both Second Harmonic Generation (SHG) and Photoluminescence (PL) imaging techniques are supported.

 Loading images containing the keyword `SHG` or `PL` in the file path (see below) will allow PyFibre automatically match these up based on the `{prefix}`.